pachyderm/docs/content/latest/enterprise/auth/enterprise-server/_index.md

 ---
 # metadata #
 title: Enterprise Server (ES)
-description: Learn how to spin up and manage a Pachyderm Enterprise server.
+description: Learn how to spin up and manage a Enterprise server.
 date:
 # taxonomy #
 tags: